Cvmcosta/ltijs/docs/namesandroles.md

   Specifies the number of members per page that should be returned per members page **(By default only one members page is returned.)**.

 - **options.pages**
-  Specifies the number of pages that should be returned.
+  Specifies the number of pages that should be returned. *Defaults to 1*.

   Ex: